 - The NHS – how to look after your wellbeing whilst staying at home

 - The NHS – list of helplines if you need to speak to someone about your mental health

 - British Association for Counselling Psychotherapists – how to look after your mental health and wellbeing during self-isolation

-As we prepare to have more and more of our pupils back in school in September it is likely that we will be faced with a new set of challenges relating to trauma and bereavement in both our young people, their families and our staff.
+Due to the sad reality of Covid-19, it is likely that we will be faced with a new set of challenges relating to trauma and bereavement in both our young people, their families and our staff.
 Download the flyer on bereavement support below: